HomeGrownAssets/AutoMassDocs/README.md

    <img src="Documentation/Component2.png" alt="AutoMass Overview" style="width: 400px;"/>

 3. Open **AutoMass Settings** to modify presets or voxel resolution.
+   Open `AutoMass > Settings` to open the settings window

    <img src="Documentation/Settings.png" alt="AutoMass Overview" style="width: 400px;"/>

    Smaller voxelsizes increase the precision. if `ApplyToChildren` is active, `Add AutoMass` will add an `AutoMass` component to all the renderers in the selected gameobjects' children.

-5. On any GameObject with a `Rigidbody`, click **"Apply AutoMass"** at the bottom of the Rigidbody inspector.
+4. On any GameObject with a `Rigidbody`, click **"Apply AutoMass"** at the bottom of the Rigidbody inspector.
    → The mass of all child AutoMass components will be summed and applied.

    <img src="Documentation/Rigidbody.png" alt="AutoMass Overview" style="width: 400px;"/>